 “Messiah” is usually attributed to having been originally done at Christ Church Cathedral, but that is only half right.
-The Christ Church choir performed it, along with the choir from St. Patrick’s Cathedral located three blocks away (pictured at left).
-But the actual performance was done at Neal’s Music Hall on Fishamble Street half a block away from Christ Church on April 13 (pictured below.)
+When I entered the church and asked, I was told the original performance was not held there.
+The Christ Church choir had performed it, along with the choir from St. Patrick’s Cathedral, which is located three blocks away (pictured at right).

 It premiered in London a year later, but it was not as well received.
 You can read about how it was promoted by the name “A Sacred Oratorio.”
-Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music with authentic period-instruments.
+Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music at the Barbican Theatre with authentic period-instruments.

 Bill Petro, your friendly neighborhood historian